In Luxemburg there are several organisations for railway museums or railway related museums.

-More info can be found on the Train1900, the official website of the AMTF
+More info can be found on the website of the Mineursbahn.

 In Rumelange, near the south border of the country, one can visit the mine museum.
 In this museum in several ways the history of the mining in Luxemburg is explained.
-In hte museum is also an old mine-train.
+Outside the the museum you can make a ride with an old mine-train.

 For more information, visit the website of the mine museum

 At the eastern entrance of the museum near the cement factory of Langengrund, one can see two mining locs.
 On the left you can see a picture of loc 70 standing at the entrance.